Brazil's Jesus and Telles ruled out of World Cup

 The pair both sustained right knee injuries and underwent MRI scans on Saturday morning.

-In a statement, Brazil's football association said it was "impossible" for them to participate any further in the tournament in Qatar.
+In a statement, Brazil's football association (CBF) said it was "impossible" for them to participate any further in the tournament in Qatar.

 Favourites Brazil play South Korea in the last 16 on Monday (19:00 GMT).

+"Players Alex Telles and Gabriel Jesus underwent tests on Saturday morning accompanied by Brazil team doctor Rodrigo Lasmar and a MRI on their right knees confirmed the extent of the injuries and the impossibility of recovery in time to participate in the Fifa World Cup Qatar 2022," the CBF said in a statement.

-It is yet to be decided if Arsenal's Jesus and Telles - on loan at Sevilla from Manchester United - will remain in Qatar or return to their respective clubs for treatment.
+It is yet to be decided if Arsenal forward Jesus and full-back Telles - on loan at Sevilla from Manchester United - will remain in Qatar or return to their respective clubs for treatment.

+They are the latest in a line of Brazil players to pick up injuries at the World Cup, with Neymar sitting out their final two Group G games with ankle ligament damage.

+Right-back Danilo also missed the Cameroon game and the win over Switzerland with an ankle issue while Alex Sandro suffered a hip injury earlier in the tournament.

 Get the latest results and goal notifications for any team at the Fifa World Cup by downloading the BBC Sport app: Apple - Android - Amazon